 Cost allocation.
 DTCC allocates the cost of these plans to its subsidiaries based primarily upon the estimated proportion of each subsidiary's salary cost relative to DTCC's total salary cost.
-The defined contribution retirement plans costs allocated to DTC were \$13,458,000 and \$12,216,000 for the years ended December 31, 2022 and 2021, respectively.
-The defined benefit pension and other postretirement benefit plans costs allocated to DTC were expense of \$552,000 and income of \$356,000 for the years ended December 31, 2022 and 2021, respectively.
-The costs included in Employee compensation and related benefits, Interest expense, and Other non-operating income, net in the accompanying Statements of Income based on the nature of the pension expense component as of December 31, 2022 and 2021 follow (in thousands):
+The defined contribution retirement plans costs allocated to DTC were expense of \$13,800,000 and \$13,458,000 for the years ended December 31, 2023 and 2022, respectively, and are included in Employee compensation and related benefits in the accompanying Statements of Income.
+The defined benefit pension and other postretirement benefit plans costs allocated to DTC were income of \$1,109,000 and expense of \$552,000 for the years ended December 31, 2023 and 2022, respectively, and are included in Employee compensation and related benefits, Interest expense, and Other non-operating income, net, in the accompanying Statements of Income.